Republic of Karelia: World War II

 After the capture of Petrozavodsk, the capital of Soviet Karelia was transferred first to Medvezhyegorsk, then to Belomorsk.
 Less than 90 thousand people remained in the occupied territory, half of which are representatives of the Finno-Ugric peoples: Karelians, Vepsians, and Finns.
 The Finnish administration has officially recognized them as a "kindred" population.
 The rest received the status of "unrelated" people.
 Most of them have been put into concentration camps, along with communists and people who could not speak Finnish or Karelian.

 Former prisoners of the camps recalled that the staff often treated them more harshly than was supposed to according to the instructions.
 According to them, the Finns, in the presence of children, shot prisoners and beat women, children, and the elderly.
 One of the prisoners told the Finnish historian Helga Seppel that before leaving Petrozavodsk, the invaders shot several young people for unknown reasons.

 During the occupation, Petrozavodsk was renamed to Äänislinna.

 Only a few territories of the K-FSSR managed to escape the Finnish occupation: the Belomorsky, Loukhsky, Kemsky, Pudozhsky okrugs, as well as part of the Medvezhiegorsky, Tungudsky and Ukhta okrugs.
 By 1942, about 70 thousand people lived here.

 After the end of the Siege of Leningrad Soviet army was ordered to liberate Karelia.

 On 21 June 1944 Svir-Petrozavodsk operation started.
 On 27 June the Finnish army left Petrozavodsk.
 By August the Soviet army reached pre-war borders.

-Then the Soviet army got pushed back again and had to end the war with the help of pressure from its allies in the Moscow Armistice.
+The Moscow Armistice was signed on 19 September 1944, ending the Continuation War, resulting in Finland ceding the Karelian Isthmus and Ladoga Karelia to the USSR.